minimuutti/minimuutti.github.io/en/blog/_posts/2017-06-10-moving-with-your-dog.md

 ### Stress and even more stress

-We started this prosess by listing our apartment.
+We started this process by listing our apartment.
 That also meant a thorough cleaning process for private views.
 This happened in the spring just when Miki was shedding like no tomorrow and that's why we needed to vacuum and dust about 2 to 3 hours every day for three weeks because there was just SO MUCH fur everywhere.
 All that cleaning obviously took time from Miki's walks and from our play sessions.
 Miki couldn't understand this cleaning frenzy and he got stressed and he begun throwing up.

 Within all this frenzy we tried to hold on to Miki's schedule and tried to feed and walk him at the same time every day as before.
 Miki's upset tummy got better only after we sold the apartment and stopped the cleaning frenzy.